Data processing

 span::Float64=0.3

-and Seurat v3 per batch and returns a dictionary with the information on the joint HVGs.
+)Computes highly variable genes according to the workflows on scanpy and Seurat v3 per batch and returns a dictionary with the information on the joint HVGs.
 For the in-place version, see highly_variable_genes!

-function.
+More specifically, it is the Julia re-implementation of the corresponding scanpy function For implementation details, please check the scanpy/Seurat documentations or the source code of the lower-level _highly_variable_genes_seurat_v3 function in this package.
+Results are almost identical to the scanpy function.
 The differences have been traced back to differences in the local regression for the mean-variance relationship implemented in the Loess.jl package, that differs slightly from the corresponding Python implementation.

 Arguments